-- The $473 plus $24 shipping and handling (member) and $573 plus $24 shipping and handling ( (nonmember) online self-paced course price includes a copy of the APSP Service Tech Manual and CMS Workbook
+- The $473 (plus $24 shipping and handling) for members and $573 (plus $24 shipping and handling) for nonmembers online self-paced course price includes a copy of the PHTA Service Tech Manual and CMS Workbook

 - Those who complete the course will earn 24 CEUs and can test online at a PSI testing center, at a national, regional, or chapter-sponsored testing event, or at a local community college.

-All APSP certification exams are proctored and can be administered at an APSP sanctioned educational event where testing is scheduled or through an authorized testing center.
+All PHTA certification exams are proctored and can be administered at a PHTA sanctioned educational event where testing is scheduled or through an authorized testing center.
 Candidates must submit a completed application at least 14 days in advance of their anticipated testing date.

-To test at an APSP national, regional or chapter-sponsored education and testing event: Access a list of upcoming events here.
+To test at an PHTA national, regional or chapter-sponsored education and testing event: Access a list of upcoming events here.